 |20.
 John Kelly (2)||58:42:23|

 Selected Finisher Notes

-John Fegyveresi’s got the SKT (Slowest Known Time) just because it’s funny.
-At least someone might break that record someday soon.
+John Fegyveresi’s had the SKT (Slowest Known Time) just because it was funny, but now it’s Karel Sabbe, which is still funny.
+At least someone might break that record someday.
 But will anyone beat Brett Maune’s FKT anytime as in ever?
 I have no idea.

 According to Laz, the first person to finish, Mark Williams, was also the first to finish on his first attempt, which is impressive in it’s own right.
 Must have had good virgins to learn from?